Heinz Gollwitzer: Life

 Gollwitzer was born in Nuremberg and grew up in Munich.
-After being severely wounded in World War II he took up his studies (history and German literature) at the University of Munich, earning his Ph.D. in 1944.
+After being severely wounded in World War II, he took up his studies (history and German literature) at the Ludwig-Maximilians-Universität München, earning his Ph.D. in 1944.
 He earned his qualification to teach as a professor in 1950 with a thesis called “The Image of Europe and the European Thought – Contributions to the German History of Ideas”.
-He subsequently taught at universities in Munich and Münster until retiring in 1982.
+He subsequently taught at the Ludwig-Maximilians-Universität München and the University of Münster until his retirement in 1982.
 He died in Munich.

 Scientific focus

 Gollwitzer's books mostly deal with the history of mentalities and political ideas, as well as with German regional history and biography.
-Due to the preponderance of structural history in the German scientific community during the post war age, his impact on colleagues and students was rather small.
+Due to the preponderance of structural history in the German scientific community during the post-war age, his impact on colleagues and students was rather small.
 This outsider position was to change from the beginning of the early Nineties, when historians became more and more sensible to universal history as well as to the relevance of personality in history, such in the case of the German nobility from the end of the ancien régime to the end of middle European monarchies in 1918, which was one of Gollwitzer's basic scientific aims.